simonmichael/hledger_site/src/index.md

 - strengthened by community [feedback](support.md) and [funding](sponsor.md). 🙏🏻\

 Here's more about the [Features](features.md).
-Don't hesitate to ask questions in the [chat](support.md).
+Don't hesitate to ask questions in the chat - see [Support/Discussion](support.md).
-Or explore the documentation links in the left sidebar.
-(If not visible, click/tap the icon at top left.)
+Or explore the documentation links in the left sidebar (if not visible, click/tap the icon at top left).

 <img id="coins" src="images/coins2-248.png" style="width:25%; margin:1em 1em; float:right;" />